 Trends and Forecasts

-Resiliency defines Los Angeles property trends, with growth slightly exceeding statewide progress.
-Existing homes in Southern California now average $880,000, up 12.1% annually.
-LA County’s numbers are equally impressive, with a median listing price at $998K and a sold price of $900K.
+Los Angeles property values have shown a resilience that consistently outpaces the broader California market.
+Existing homes across Southern California now average $880,000, up 12.1% annually.
+LA County on its own is even more striking, with a median listing price of $998K and a median sold price of $900K.
+These are not numbers that suggest a cooling market.

 Inventory Levels

-April 2024’s stats label LA as a seller’s market, with 2.6 months worth of home inventory available.
-This scarcity pushes prices up, intensifying the competition for buyers.
-Homes in LA County are selling at a brisk pace, taking an average of 39 days to close.
+As of April 2024, LA was firmly a seller’s market, with just 2.6 months of home inventory available.
+That scarcity does exactly what you would expect: it pushes prices up and intensifies the pressure on buyers.
+Homes in LA County were moving fast too, closing in an average of 39 days.

 Current Property Values in Los Angeles